Using git's `autostash` and `autosquash` for effortless fixups

 --autosquash 🔗

-Git's interactive rebase provides an --autosquash option which will help us in two ways:
+option which will help us in two ways:

-1. It will reorder commits with log messages starting with fixup! or squash! so that they are applied immediately after the commits with the same title (following those prefixes)
+so that they are applied immediately after the commits with the same title (following those prefixes) - It will change the rebase command to

-So if we can get a fixup commit titled "fixup! <title of commit to fix>", git rebase -i --autosquash will save us from having to perform steps 6 and 7 from the naïve workflow.
+will save us from having to perform steps 6 and 7 from the naïve workflow.

 How can we get one of these commits?
-Rather than manually typing out fixup! in your fixup commit messages, git provides some help: git commit --fixup
+Rather than manually typing out fixup!

 $ git log --oneline